jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/raising-or-lowering-wav-file-audio-level.md

-# Raising or lowering the audio level of a WAV file
+# Raising or Lowering the Audio Level of a WAV File

 During playback, your audio levels should fall somewhere between -12 and -6 decibels in the Levels panel \(near the bottom of the screen.\) If your audio levels are consistently low or high, you can select the entire waveform and adjust the amplitude.